paimpozhil/Red5-Flex-Streamer/README.md

 The project source is a great collection for those who build the functions like the thumbnail-er , Video capturing and the video streaming and Flex phpamf gateways and so on.

+## Warning.

+This is an old project of mine which was nearly dead on the Google code.
+I brought it to github just for historical purpose.

+This might still work if you get your server working on Red 5 v0.8  or anything under 1.0 however you have to test it and Please give me a pull request if you have updated this .

 For simple Questions or for hiring us do contact :

 ## Need Support?